 The book Putting Stories to Work by Shawn Callahan provides a process with a practical approach to master business storytelling; a leadership skill that helps to achieve results.

 A restaurant to give homeless people apprenticeships?
 A centre to foster social enterprise?
 A ‘round the nation’ bike ride?
-Helen Walton, chair of the Spark Award judging panel, talks to PwC about the range of their charitable activities in the UK, and why they’re about business, not image.
+PwC were the runners up for the Spark Award this year.
+1

 Spark Award: By putting people at the heart of how the company operates, Places for People creates a highly innovative culture with an inspirational purpose that delivers outstanding business results 1

 Moving your release cadence from months to weeks is not just about learning Agile practices and getting some automation tools.
 It involves people, tooling and a transition plan.
 2